bitaemi/Angular-ngRx-Jest-Marble/README.md

 - Courses MODULE
 - Messaging MODULE
-- Instructor MODULE (includes all the components for the instructor dashboard wich you don't see)
+- Instructor MODULE (includes all the components for the instructor dashboard which you don't see)
 - Admin MODULE (The area of the side managed by site admins)

 #### 3.2.
 Component